 7.1.
 Introduction

 The calculation of instantaneous mass emissions according to paragraphs 8. and 9. requires determining the exhaust mass flow rate.
 The exhaust mass flow rate shall be determined by one of the direct measurement methods specified in paragraph 7.2. of Annex 5.
-Alternatively, it is permissible to calculate the exhaust mass flow rate as described in paragraphs 7.2. to 7.4..
+Alternatively, it is permissible to calculate the exhaust mass flow rate as described in paragraphs 7.2. to 7.4. of this annex.

 7.2.
 Calculation method using air mass flow rate and fuel mass flow rate